 This week you could also...

-It's a good time to tone up those muscles 'down under'.
-Gentle exercises can help to prevent leakage when you laugh, sneeze, cough or jump around on your future baby's trampoline.
-Get the muscles going by pretending that you're having a wee and then stop the urine in midflow.
+It's a good time to tone up your pelvic floor muscles.
+Gentle pelvic floor exercises can help to prevent leakage when you laugh, sneeze or cough.
+Get the muscles going by pretending that you're having a wee and then stopping midflow.

-Don't eat for two!
-Eat for you.
-Now you're in the third trimester, you may need an extra 200 calories a day, but that's not much.
+There's no need to eat for 2.
+Now you're in the 3rd trimester, you may need an extra 200 calories a day, but that's not much.
 It's about the same as 2 slices of wholemeal toast and margarine.